Is Twitter Taking Over Mobile Communications?

 Corvida’s TweetStats - http://www.tweetstats.com/graphs/corvida

-As you can see, last month I sent well over 1000 twitter messages.
+Last month I sent over 1000 tweets, compared to 600 text messages.
 Twitter is definitely replacing text messaging as my primary source of quick and short communication.
 One reason behind this is that I’ve stopped texting some of my friends back.
-I’d rather they just Twittered me or called.
-On another note, I’ve also moved most of my social life online.
+I’d rather they just tweet or call me.
+On another note, most of my social life is now online.

 This isn’t the only form of communication that Twitter is taking over for me.
 My minute usage is also down tremendously.
-I only used around 700 minutes last month compared to a 1200 average and it’s all because of Twitter.
-Here’s a look at some other causes for my Twitter takeover.
+I only used around 700 minutes last month compared to 1200 on average.

 Twitter Helps Effectively Build Relationships

 One of the best things about Twitter is being able to grow your own network.
 I have 550+ followers and wouldn’t dare try to keep in touch with them all through my phone.
-For one, that’s just too many minutes being used.
-Secondly, you can’t just call everyone and everyone is not going to give you their number.
+For one, that’s too many minutes used.
+Second, you can’t just call everyone and everyone is not going to give you their number.

 Maybe I Don’t Have A Life

-Have you seen the shades I wear in my avatars?
-I’m just as much of a rockstar in real life as I am here.
-However, offline, I’ve already established relationships and it’s never been necessary for me to constantly talk to my friends.
+Offline, I’ve already established relationships and it has never been necessary for me to constantly talk to my friends.
 Also, my groups of offline friends are much smaller than my Twitter followings.

-Are you experiencing the same shift?
+Are you experiencing similar shifts?
 If so, what are your causes?
-Has an increase in your followers on Twitter played a role in the decrease of your mobile communication usage?
+Has an increase in your followers on Twitter played a role in the decrease of other mobile communication usage?